veliovgroup/meteor-files-website/README.md

 To make this project "crawlable" by search engines, social networks, and web-crawlers on this project we are using:

 - [`ostrio:flow-router-meta`](https://github.com/VeliovGroup/Meteor-flow-router-meta) package to generate meta-tags and title
-- [Pre-rendering](https://prerendering.com/) service to serve static HTML
+- [Pre-rendering](https://prerendering.com/) service to serve rendered HTML to crawlers and search engines

 ### Meta tags and title